jad714/davis-app2/README.txt

 be exact matches.
 For user convenience, the search field is focused and the text automatically selected for ease of revision, should the user decide they wish to search for a different match.

+It should also be noted that the search will return the FIRST MATCH for the item.
+It is recommended that if a unique item is being sought, the user utilize the "Search by Serial Number" function.

 V. Removing Items From the List:
 --------------------------------